Three system stories.

 Problem: Compliance work required accuracy, role clarity, review state management, and defensible records.

-Method: Built a controlled workflow around data entry, review status, sign-off logic, and public-safe reporting concepts.
+Method: Built a controlled workflow around data entry, review status, sign-off logic, and reporting structure.

 Result: The work became easier to review, explain, and govern.